 Inyo County claims the highest and lowest points in the lower 48.
 Stop at a WWII internment camp, read tales of a local mountaineer and see restored trains.

-On the Eastern Sierra between Yosemite and Death Valley, walk among ancient trees, go trout fishing, and relax in a small town with down-to-earth people.
+On the Eastern Sierra, walk among ancient trees, watch mules compete, hike to a lake and relax in a small town with down-to-earth people.